-Many institutions in higher education are actively engaged in the retrenchment process; that is, eliminating, redacting or restructuring administrators, staff, faculty, programs and services in order to achieve financial stability.
+Many institutions in higher education are actively engaged in the retrenchment process in order to achieve financial stability.
 This research examined public perceptions of retrenchment by conducting a series of modified Delphi groups.
 Results suggest a public awareness and belief that retrenchment will not impact academic or experiential quality.
-Presented is REDUCE - a retrenchment strategy and process for university administrators and marketing professionals.
+Presented is REDUCE - a retrenchment strategy for university administrators and marketing professionals.